anyu/til/java/concurrency.md

 ## Processes vs Threads

 **Process**: A process runs independently and is isolated from other processes.
+  - Processes are used to group resources together
+  - A process must have at least one thread (the main thread), but usually contains multiple
+  - Processes run in separate memory spaces
   - The OS allocates resources (memory, CPU time) to the process
+  - When the OS switches between multiple processes, this gives the illusion of parallelism

 **Thread**: A "lightweight process" that has its own call stack but can access shared data.
+  - Threads within the same process run in a shared memory space
   - Every thread has its own memory cache
   - If a thread reads shared data, it stores it in its own cache
   - A thread can re-read the shared data

+Multi-threading = when multiple threads are running in a single process (gives the illusion of parallelism)
+  - On a single CPU system, the threads take turns running.

 ## Threads